KnowThePepper

 Flavor notes: sweet and mild.

-Ñora Pepper Nutrition Facts & Health Benefits
+Ñora Pepper Nutrition Facts & Serving Context

 Dried ñora peppers are nutritionally concentrated compared to fresh.
 A 10g serving (roughly one dried pod) provides meaningful amounts of vitamin A from beta-carotene, responsible for the deep red color.
 Capsaicin content is minimal given the low 500–1,000 SHU range.